Cisco ACI Releases Changes in Behavior

 This document was created.

-This table lists features that will be deprecated in a release after ACI 6.1(1).
+This table lists features that are deprecated in APIC release 6.1(2).

 Deprecated Feature